satrioarifw/budget-manager/README.md

 Budget Manager is a simple web application based on AngularJS and Bootstrap for the frontend, and Node.js with MongoDB for the backend.
 It allow you to add expense/income records and know the current balance of your account.
+You can create multiple accounts and the application is multi-tenant.

 ## Installation